This is a topic that is near and dear to my heart.

 That is not a trick question.
 The higher your calories are, the easiest it is to grow muscle.

 I am not asking that question to specifically talk about muscle.
 Although muscular atrophy around the site of the tendon is common and needs to be addressed for successful rehab.
-And arguable improving muscle strength in certain areas could take load off the tendon in question too.
+And arguable improving muscle strength in certain areas could take the load off the tendon in question too.

 I am more setting this up to highlight that if you want your tendon to adapt and grow stronger, it makes sense that it is going to be easier to do with higher calories.